Nico Hülkenberg: 2019

-He then managed to salvage a point at the following race with 10th after he was spun into the wall by Daniil Kvyat at the last corner of the last lap, when running in 9th.
+Hülkenberg then managed to salvage a point at the following race with 10th after he was spun into the wall by Daniil Kvyat at the last corner of the last lap, when running in 9th.
 He crossed the line in 11th, without a rear wing, but was promoted to 10th after Kvyat was penalised for the incident.
 He followed this up with yet another points finish in the USA with 9th place.
 He suffered a difficult race in Brazil, where two safety car periods interfered in his strategy and left him 12th on the line.
 He was penalised for overtaking Kevin Magnussen before the safety car line during the safety car restart, and thus was classified 15th, his worst result of the year.
 He was voted Driver of the Day in the season finale in Abu Dhabi, taking the title for the first time, after finishing 12th in what was his possible final race in Formula One, having failed to secure a drive for the 2020 season.

-He finished the season in 14th place, his lowest placing in the standings in the sport since his debut season in 2010, having scored 37 points across the season, 17 less than teammate Daniel Ricciardo.
+Hülkenberg finished the season in 14th place, his lowest placing in the standings in the sport since his debut season in 2010, having scored 37 points across the season, 17 less than teammate Daniel Ricciardo.

 Racing Point / Aston Martin reserve driver (2020–2022)

 Hülkenberg did not have a contract for the 2020 F1 season.
 He replaced Sergio Pérez at Racing Point for the British Grand Prix and 70th Anniversary Grand Prix after Pérez tested positive for SARS-2 coronavirus.
 For the British Grand Prix he qualified thirteenth but did not start the race due to an engine failure before the start of the race.
 At the 70th Anniversary Grand Prix, he surprisingly qualified in third behind the two Mercedes cars and was running in 4th in the race.
 However, due to unexpectedly high levels of tyre wear, he was forced to pit again.
 He then went on to finish seventh behind teammate Lance Stroll.
-Hülkenberg did not race at the Spanish Grand Prix as Sergio Pérez returned to racing after testing negative for COVID-19.
+Hülkenberg did not race at the Spanish Grand Prix as Pérez returned to racing after testing negative for COVID-19.
 He would later replace Stroll for the Eifel Grand Prix, after the Canadian had sat out of the final practice session due to him feeling unwell before later testing positive for COVID-19 himself.
 Hülkenberg finished the race in 8th after qualifying 20th, and last, on the grid, winning him the fans' vote of "Driver of the Day".

 Racing Point, now Aston Martin Cognizant Formula One Team, signed Hülkenberg as a reserve and development driver for the season following his stand-in performances in the prior season.